niess/calzone/docs/source/api.rst

       This property is a :py:class:`Random` instance.
 By default, the pseudo-random stream is seeded using the system entropy.

-   .. autoattribute:: sampling
+   .. autoattribute:: sample_deposits

       Must be one of :python:`"brief"` (default) or :python:`"detailed"`.
 If set to :python:`None`, then energy deposits sampling is disabled for all volumes.

-      In :python:`"brief"` mode, only the total energy deposits per sensitive volume is recorded.
+      In :python:`"brief"` mode, only the total energy deposits per active volume is recorded.
 On the contrary, in :python:`"detailed"` mode the full detail of energy deposition is reported.

+   .. autoattribute:: sample_particles

+      Must be a :python:`bool`, or :python:`None`.
+If :python:`False` (the
+      default), then particles sampling is disabled at all volumes boundaries.

    .. autoattribute:: secondaries